matomo-org/looker-studio-connector/TESTS.md

 **Check authentication fails with invalid credentials**

 1. Open `https://lookerstudio.google.com/datasources/create?connectorId=<LINK_TO_CONNECTOR>`
-2. Click the `Authorize` button and authorize Looker Studio to use your Google account.
+2. Click the `Authorize` button and authorize Looker Studio to use your Google account if needed.
 3. Enter invalid pairs of instance URL/credentials in the "Matomo Connector" box that displays and click `Submit`.

 Expected: a toast saying the credentials are invalid displays.